theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions.md

 ### Run parallel Extractions
 The amount of possible parallel extractions depends on the hardware resources of the Windows server.

-Every triggered extraction is executed in a separate process of the operating system.
+Every triggered extraction is executed in a separate process of the operating system.<br>
-Reliability and throughput of the network connection, available RAM and disk throughput (for logging and caching) are all crucial factors for the parallelization.
+Reliability and throughput of the network connection, available RAM and disk throughput (for logging and caching) are all crucial factors for the parallelization.<br>
 Other factors are the performance of the SAP source system the destination.